Limpet: Biomineralization

-Currently, the exact mechanism behind the biomineralization of limpet teeth is unknown.
+The exact mechanism behind the biomineralization of limpet teeth is unknown.
 However, it is suggested that limpet teeth biomineralize using a dissolution-reprecipitation mechanism.
 Specifically, this mechanism is associated with the dissolution of iron stored in epithelial cells of the radula to create ferrihydrite ions.
 These ferrihydrite ions are transported through ion channels to the tooth surface.
 The build-up of enough ferrihydrite ions leads to nucleation, the rate of which can be altered via changing the pH at the site of nucleation.
-After one to two days, these ions are converted to goethite crystals.
-The unmineralized matrix consists of relatively well-ordered, densely packed arrays of chitin fibers, with only a few nanometers between adjacent fibers.
+After one to two days, these ions are converted to goethite crystals.The unmineralized matrix consists of relatively well-ordered, densely packed arrays of chitin fibers, with only a few nanometers between adjacent fibers.
 The lack of space leads to the absence of pre-formed compartments within the matrix that control goethite crystal size and shape.
 Because of this, the main factor influencing goethite crystal growth is the chitin fibers of the matrix.
 Specifically, goethite crystals nucleate on these chitin fibers and push aside or engulf the chitin fibers as they grow, influencing their resulting orientation.